 Which is the best Premium Economy transatlantic airline?
 British Airways, Virgin Atlantic, Delta, American Airlines, or Norwegian?

-Norwegian airlines beats British Airways, Virgin Atlantic, Delta, and American Airlines Premium Economy seats with much, much better recline.
+Norwegian airlines beat British Airways, Virgin Atlantic, Delta, and American Airlines Premium Economy seats with much better recline.
 I rank each Premium Economy seat separately in my article about the top 10 best Premium Economy Airlines in the world.
 I have also outlined the cheapest transatlantic airlines flying to Europe.
-Norwegian is included in this list and as you can not fly to Europe for as little as $99 USD, this is worth a read.
+Norwegian is included in this list, and as you can not fly to Europe for as little as $99 USD, this is worth a read.

 I tend to fly British Airways World Traveller Plus because I collect Avios at Tesco or with the American Express Avios credit card.
-I particularly like the British Airways staff with the jolly British Airways pilots which keep you in the loop of any expected turbulence, the menu (three-course) with options from the business class menu served on china with linen napkins.
+I particularly like the British Airways staff with the jolly British Airways pilots who keep you in the loop of any expected turbulence, the menu (three-course) with options from the business class menu served on china with linen napkins.
 Admittedly they don’t offer priority boarding, and the seats are a bit thin seats at 18.5″ with very average legroom, but British Airways Premium Economy beats flying in their Economy.

 When comparing British Airways vs. Virgin in Premium Economy, Virgin tends to have wider seats so it is best for seats, but the food in British Airways World Traveller Plus wins over that in Virgin.
 The food on Norwegian is also less sophisticated than either British Airways or Virgin, with no napkins or proper cutlery and crockery, although the Norwegian seats are the best.